 3.5 The drying process

 The final step in how to silk screen t shirts is to dry the product.
-We then place the tee onto a conveyor-type machine that runs it under a source of heat after we’ve applied the ink.
+We then place the t shirt onto a conveyor-type machine that runs it under a source of heat after we’ve applied the ink.
 This instantaneously dries the ink as well as causes it to become permanently embedded in the t-shirt.
-An eagle-eyed inspector stands at the very end of the line.
-This person inspects each and every shirt to ensure that it matches the mock-up.
+At the end of the line there will be an inspector to check each shirt to make sure it matches the standard.

-When an order is finished, we carefully package it and send it to our shipping area, which carefully packages it and coordinates the pickup truck with the shipping company of your choice.
+When an order is finished, we carefully package it and send it to our shipping area, which is carefully guarded and the pickup is coordinated with the shipping company of your choice.

 A screen printer must have the proper tools for the job in order to produce a clean, sharp print.
 In this section, we’ll go over each piece of silkscreen equipment and explain what function it serves during the printing process.